 The CPUC, along with its mitigation monitor, will ensure that any minor project refinement process, which will be designed specifically for the approved Project, or deviation from the procedures identified under the monitoring program would be consistent with CEQA and NEPA requirements; no Project deviation will be approved by the CPUC if it creates new significant environmental impacts.
 As defined in this MMCRP, any deviation should be strictly limited to minor project refinements that will not trigger other permit requirements, that does not increase the severity of an impact or create a new impact, and that clearly and strictly complies with the intent of the mitigation measure.
 A refinement to the approved project that has the potential for creating significant environmental effects will be evaluated to determine whether supplemental CEQA and NEPA review is required.
-Any proposed deviation from the approved Project APMs and adopted mitigation measures, including correction of such deviation, shall be reported immediately to the CPUC and the mitigation may also require approval by a responsible agency.
+Any proposed deviation from the approved Project APMs and adopted mitigation measures, including correction of such deviation, shall be reported immediately to the CPUC and the mitigation monitor assigned to the construction for their review and CPUC approval.
+In some cases, a deviation may also require approval by a responsible agency.